MohamedAymanMohamedIbrahimEl-Adawy/bmi_tracker_mobile_app_public/README.md

-# Bmi Tracker App with Flutter
+# Bmi Tracker App with Flutter and Dart

-A simple Delivery app built using Flutter that helps you manage your tasks efficiently.
+A simple Bmi Tracker app built using Flutter that helps you track your weight efficiently.

 ## Screens